cleversamer/WhatsApp-Clone/README.md

 - You may face an issue when installing dependencies, so write on the terminal `npm install --force` to avoid any errors.

+## Bugs

+- Responsiveness bug:
+  - Responsive from 600px width screens and higher
+  - Not reponsive on mobiles, just on iPad, Tables, and Wider screens

 ## Authors

 - [Samer A.](https://twitter.com/ssadawi__)